QMCPACK/qmcpack/nexus/docs/installation.rst

 In addition to the standard Python installation, the ``numpy`` module must be installed for Nexus to function at a basic level.
 To realize the full range of functionality available, it is recommended that the ``scipy``, ``matplotlib``, ``h5py``, ``pydot``, ``spglib``, ``pycifrw``, ``cif2cell`` and ``seekpath`` modules be installed as well.
 Many of these packages are already available in various supercomputing environments.

-On a Linux systems, such as Ubuntu or Fedora, installation of these Python modules is easily accomplished by using your distribution's package manager (e.g. ``apt`` for Debian-based systems, ``dnf`` for Fedora, etc.).
+On a Linux systems, such as Ubuntu or Fedora, installation of these Python modules is easily accomplished by using your distribution's package manager (e.g. ``apt`` for Debian-based systems like Ubuntu).
 For example, here is how one may install some of the packages with ``apt``:

 .. code-block:: bash